Shrajan/Prostate-Segmentation/README.md

     |       ...
     |   ├──dataset_info.json
 ```
 * However, if you want to train with the full dataset and test on external datasets, then it is mandatory to have separate sub-folders.
 In this case, the training files have to be resampled to the target spacings.
-However, the test samples can (recommended) be in their original spacings, and the format could be either `.nii.gz` or `.nrrd`. their  An example of the required structure of the data folder is shown below:
+However, the test samples can (recommended) be in their original spacings, and the format could be either `.nii.gz` or `.nrrd`.
+An example of the required structure of the data folder is shown below:
 ```
     dst_folder/
     ├── train/